Pay Attention to These Five Loan Components to Maximize Your Apartment Returns

 However, Steve said, “ultimately, that’s a decent problem to have because it probably means that you’re doing well, but it just limits your flexibility.”

 Best Ever Loan Advice

-Steve’s Best Ever advice for how to approach these five components is “You’ve got to pay attention to your goals.
+Steve’s Best Ever advice for how to approach these five components of commercial apartment loans is “You’ve got to pay attention to your goals.
 Is your goal to buy and improve a property and then flip it?
 Well, then don’t put long-term debt on it.
 If your goal is to buy a property and hold it forever, well then you may want to consider not doing a three-year bank loan with two one-year extensions and going to a longer-term lender that will do a balance sheet loan for you, like a life insurance company or an agency (Fannie Mae, Freddie Mac, something like that) in order to lock your returns in for the long-term.
 Because it’s a nice, warm blanket to have a low interest rate that you know doesn’t mature for 10 years.
 Unless you want to sell it, and then you’ve got a prepayment penalty.
 So it’s all very determined based on your goals, and I think that’s what the key is – to set your strategy and your goals for the asset and try and find debt and equity that best mirrors your strategy and goals.”